faizanhaider/portchain/README.md

-# Getting Started with Create React App
+# Getting Started with Portchain

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can use `npm` as well as `yarn` but I'm listing yarn commands.

+First install all the dependencies `yarn install`

 ## Available Scripts